Touring bicycle: Frame

 Touring bicycles may appear similar to road bicycles if they have drop handlebars.
 However, they greatly differ by typically having a longer wheelbase and more stable steering geometry, with numerous attachments for luggage racks, fenders (mudguards), lights, high capacity water bottles, tools and spare parts.
 Chainstays must be long enough to accommodate panniers without them brushing the rider's heels, and the entire structure must be stiff enough to safely handle long, fast descents with the machine fully loaded.

-To be field-repairable and for reliability, touring bicycles typically have a steel (CroMo) frame and fork, however aluminum and titanium are also sometimes used.
+To be field-repairable (i.e. welding) and for reliability, touring bicycles typically have a steel (CroMo) frame and fork, however aluminum and titanium are also sometimes used.

 Wheels

 Higher quality touring bikes are outfitted with strong wheels that are less likely to break under heavy loads on rough terrain.
 This means double-wall rims, with usually 36, and sometimes as many as 48, spokes, laced 3 or 4-cross.

-Although both sizes are common, wheels are often 26-inch (ISO 559) in preference over 700C (ISO 622).
-This is because ISO 559 wheels are used on mountain bicycles and are more durable and often easier to source in remote locations than 700C wheels.
-World bicycle tourers Tim and Cindie Travis are notable advocates of ISO 559 wheels for touring bicycles.
-Older touring bicycles may have 27-inch wheels still.
+Although both sizes are common, wheels are often 660 mm (26-inch, ISO 559) in preference over 700C (622 mm, ISO 622).
+This is because ISO 559 wheels are used on mountain bicycles and are more durable and often easier to source in remote locations than 700C (622 mm) wheels.
+World bicycle tourers Tim and Cindie Travis are notable advocates of ISO 559 mountain wheels for touring bicycles.
+Older touring bicycles may have 630 mm (27-inch) wheels still.

 Gearing

 Touring bicycles traditionally use wide-ratio derailleur gears, often with a very low gear, in some countries called a "granny gear", for steep hills under load.
 Typically the gearing has a triple chainring similar to mountain bicycles, whereas most road bicycles have only two chainrings.
-Raleigh's 1985 catalogue lists touring bicycles that usually fitted with a 14-32 tooth 6-speed freewheel and 28/45/50-tooth chainrings, typically giving a gear range of 23 to 96 gear inches.
-A modern popular combination is to use an 11-34 tooth cassette with 22/32/44-tooth chainrings, typically giving a gear range from 18 to 104 gear inches.
+Raleigh's 1985 catalogue lists touring bicycles that usually fitted with a 14-32 tooth 6-speed freewheel and 28/45/50-tooth chainrings, typically giving a gear range of 1.84–7.68 metres of development (23 to 96 gear inches).
+A modern popular combination is to use an 11-34 tooth cassette with 22/32/44-tooth chainrings, typically giving a gear range from 1.44–8.32 metres of development (18 to 104 gear inches).

 Internal-geared hubs with 5, 7, 8, 11 or even 14 gear ratios have become an option in recent years because of their robustness and low maintenance.
 In particular, the Rohloff 14-speed hub with a gear range of over 500% has been used on at least two around-the world bicycle tours.
 Internal-geared hubs have a couple of advantages over traditional derailleur gears, in that they can use stronger chains as generally a single sprocket and chainring combination will be used.
 Secondly the spread of gears can be made more evenly, that is to say there are many duplicated and unusable gears in a derailleur geared setup.